JXSnack/ReturnBoxes/README.md

 - Background of normal buttons transparent (like in the old layout)
 - Dark mode compatibility
 - and lots more...

+### Tested Browsers
+✅ - Chrome -> use chrome version
+✅ - Opera -> use chrome version
+✅ - Opera GX -> use chrome version
+✅ - FireFox -> use firefox version

 ### Extension support
 * YTDL Fox (YouTube Downloader Foxified)